 Not all those who wander are lost.”J.R.R.
 Tolkien (author of The Hobbit and The Lord of the Rings)

-My life journey has taken me to far parts of the USA and the world.
-I grew up in high desert of the Rocky Mountains in New Mexico.
-That is in the Southwest part of the country.
-I’ve also lived along the rugged coast of California, where redwood forests overlook kelp forests; near a peaceful, winding river in Idaho; in a camp beside an alligator-filled swamp in Florida; and in the bluebonnet covered Hill Country of Texas.
+My journeys have taken me to far parts of the USA and the world.
+I grew up in the high desert of the Rocky Mountains in New Mexico.
+That’s in the American Southwest.
+I’ve also lived along the rugged coast of California, where redwood forests overlook kelp forests.
+Near a peaceful, winding river in Idaho.
+In a camp beside an alligator-filled swamp in Florida.
+And in the bluebonnet covered Hill Country of Texas.

-Beyond the USA, my adventures have taken me on a photography safari through the savannas and forests of Kenya and Tanzania; on ferries and trains between the cities of the UK and Europe; and on sailboats between the islands of the South Pacific where I spent 6 years living in Fiji.
-Future adventures will be in South America, Asia, and the Polar Regions.
-I currently live in New Zealand where I can walk from my home to the beach and to the school where I work helping children read and write their own stories.
+Beyond the USA, my adventures have taken me on a photography safari through the savannas and forests of Kenya and Tanzania.
+And on ferries and trains between the cities of the UK and Europe.
+And on sailboats between the islands of the South Pacific, where I spent 6 years living in Fiji.
+I hope future adventures include South America, Asia, and the Polar Regions.
+I currently live in New Zealand, where I can walk from my home to the beach and to the school where I work helping children read and write their own stories.
 I’ve worked for libraries, museums, and in the scuba diving industry—all places where adventure and exploration was a big part of a day’s work.

 I am married to a wonderful, adventurous man who sailed all the way around the world before he was 13.
 We have 2 fantastic children who I absolutely adore and treasure.
-I have 12 creative nieces and nephews, 6 fun brothers and sisters, a handful of wonderful in-laws, many kind-hearted cousins, and several friends I count as family.
+I have 12 creative nieces and nephews, 6 fun brothers and sisters, a handful of fabulous in-laws, many kind-hearted cousins, and several friends I count as family.
 I have loved pet rabbits, guinea pigs, cats, a dog, and school-loads of fish.
-A few interesting family facts: one of my independent-minded ancestors signed the Declaration of Independence; another roamed the wild West as a cowboy; and my uncle, who was a music teacher, discovered a dinosaur—the Seismosaurus.
+A couple interesting family facts: one of my independent-minded ancestors, Robert Morris, signed the Declaration of Independence, and my uncle, who was a music teacher, discovered a dinosaur—the Seismosaurus.

 That’s enough about me.
 I want to hear about you!